mkokshoorn/Line-Following-Robot/README.md

 # Line_Following_Robot
-Embedded systems univeristy project to develop a line following robot based on an Atmega8 microcontroller and grayscale optical sensors.
+Embedded systems university project to develop a line following robot based on an Atmega8 microcontroller and grayscale optical sensors.

 For a complete description of the project, please refer to Report.pdf.